Understanding Credit Card Disputes

 Retrieval

-A retrieval is when the cardholder contacted their issuing bank requesting more information about a transaction, but did not request a forced-refund of the transaction.
-Meaning, the cardholder simply does not recognize the Merchant’s name or the transaction as it appears on their statement and would like clarification.
-Therefore, the issuing bank initiates a retrieval and requests that the Merchant provide documentation verifying the transaction details.
+retrieval is when the cardholder contacted their issuing bank requesting more information about a transaction, but did not request a forced-refund of the transaction.
+This means the cardholder simply does not recognize the merchant’s name or the transaction as it appears on their statement and would like clarification.
+Therefore, the issuing bank initiates a retrieval and requests that the merchant provide documentation verifying the transaction details.

 Although a retrieval may escalate to a chargeback, it is not a pre-requisite step for the cardholder.
 In simple terms, a cardholder may skip the retrieval cycle altogether and initiate a chargeback from the onset.